010binary/Termus-Alx/readme.md

 ### 4.-> Install git: `pkg install git -y`

 ### 4.-> Install a text-editior of your choice like vim or emacs: `pkg install vim -y` or `pkg install emacs -y`

-         you can also install both to enjoy the best of both worlds 😂.
+you can also install both to enjoy the best of both worlds.
 ### 4.-> To Install a C/C++/C# Complier: `pkg install clang -y`

 ### 4.-> To Install a Python interpreter: `pkg install python3 -y`